 “Probably something like a small hand held power Skilsaw.
 I didn’t ask.”“And when it's all over this artificial knee is going to work like your God given knee?”

 That’s what they say.”“Is that right.”

 “Yeah well good luck with that knee deal David.
 Let us know how it turns out.”They would no more have their knee sawed out of their leg and replaced with a mechanical one than they would go to New York City on vacation.
 To them it would have sounded crazy, risky, and expensive.
-They wouldn’t have asked how much it costs because where I lived it was impolite to talk about money.
+They wouldn’t have asked how much it cost because where I lived it was impolite to talk about money.
 But there is no way in hell those men I worked with fifty years ago would have turned their body over to some doctor for anything as drastic as that.

 Times change.
 Today we have developed faith in both the skills of our medical folks and the technology they use.
 We’ll take outrageous measures to extend the useful life of these bodies we have.
 I hope I’m right on this one.
 I’ll let you know.